Supreme Court overturns Roe v Wade, striking down abortion rights across US

 The high court rejects key rulings in stark reversal of bodily autonomy protections

-The US Supreme Court has ended constitutional protections for abortion care, marking a stark reversal of bodily autonomy protections in America that could force women to carry pregnancies to term or seek abortion care in states or countries where it is protected, and lead to far-reaching and potentially life-threatening consequences for millions of Americans.
+The US Supreme Court has struck down constitutional rights to abortion in a landmark ruling that could lead to far-reaching and potentially life-threatening consequences for millions of Americans.

-Five conservative justices, who now make up a majority on the nine-member court, have ruled in favour of a Mississippi law that outlaws abortion at 15 weeks of pregnancy while also overturning key precedents established by the landmark 1973 decision in Roe v Wade as well as an affirming decision in 1992’s Planned Parenthood v Casey.
+Six conservative justices, who now make up a majority on the nine-member court, have ruled in favour of a Mississippi law that outlaws abortion at 15 weeks of pregnancy while also overturning key precedents established by the 1973 decision in Roe v Wade as well as an affirming decision in 1992’s Planned Parenthood v Casey.

+“With sorrow – for this Court, but more, for the many millions of American women who have today lost a fundamental constitutional protection – we dissent,” reads the dissenting opinion from Justices Stephen Breyer, Elena Kagan and Sonia Sotomayor.

+“Whatever the exact scope of the coming laws, one result of today’s decision is certain: the curtailment of women’s rights, and of their status as free and equal citizens,” they wrote.

 The Roe decision affirmed constitutional protections for abortion care up to 23 or 24 weeks of pregnancy, while the Casey ruling sought to prohibit states from placing an “undue burden” on abortion access.

-A decision from the nation’s high court on 24 June ends 50 years of federal protections for abortion access and leaves it up to states to determine whether to ban the procedure – which could quickly become criminalised or effectively outlawed in roughly half the US.
+Former President Barack Obama said the court “relegated the most intensely personal decision someone can make to the whims of politicians and ideologues – attacking the essential freedoms of millions of Americans.”

+“This is what our mothers and grandmothers and great-grandmothers lived through, and now here we are against,” Former First Lady Michelle Obama said.

-Writing for the court’s majority, conservative Justice Samuel Alito claims that the Roe decision was “egregiously wrong from the start.”
+Writing for the court’s majority, conservative Justice Samuel Alito claims that the Roe decision was “egregiously wrong from the start” and its arguments so “exceptionally weak” and “damaging” that they amounted to “an abuse of judicial authority.”

 The Roe decision relied on protections in the 14th Amendment, drafted in the Reconstruction-era aftermath of the US Civil War, that prohibits states from “[depriving] any person of life, liberty, or property, without due process of law” – granting so-called “unenumerated” rights such as the right to privacy and freedom from government intervention in profoundly intimate medical decisions that are not explicitly identified in the Constitution.